1000+

 Reconciliation is comparing data, related to accounts, in two sets of records so as to make sure that they match.
 A balance sheet lists assets, like inventory, cash, and fixed assets.
 It also includes liabilities like payments that are due to vendors, staff, customers and taxes and payroll.

-To avoid errors and any discrepancies, and to determine an apt categorization, it is advised that you hire an expert in the field or look for aid from a third-party firm with appropriate experience and knowledge in the reconciliation of bank accounts.
+To avoid errors and discrepancies, and determine an apt categorization to hire an expert in the field or look for a third-party firm with appropriate experience and knowledge in the reconciliation of bank accounts.
 Else, you may have to face frustrations and losses.

 Reconciling Cash

-Discrepancies in what your balance shows and what your account software shows mean that balance sheet reconciliation cannot be done.
-Figuring out the cause for the discrepancy may turn out to be irksome, hence experts in the field should be hired to ascertain that each transaction that bank ‘green signaled’ is appropriately stored in the accounting software.
+Discrepancies in what your balance shows and what your account software shows mean that balance sheet reconciliation is unequal.
+Figuring out the cause for the discrepancy may turn out irksome.
+Hence, experts should ascertain that each transaction that the bank signals is green and is available in the accounting software.

 Reconciling Loans & Other Debts

-It is advised that you reconcile payments indebted to vendors, customers, banks, other businesses, creditors regularly.
-They must be written off as liabilities on the balance sheet, else a discrepancy arises.
-Else you are incorrectly representing your financial position.
+It is advisable that you reconcile payments to vendors, customers, banks, other businesses, and creditors regularly.
+They must write off as liabilities on the balance sheet, or else a discrepancy arises.
+Otherwise you are incorrectly representing your financial position.

 This process requires that you match amounts represented on the balance sheet and on the original documents.